Your Questions Answered

 Should I even bother making an appointment online if it might just get canceled again?

 When we are able to reopen our shops, we anticipate an initial period of very high traffic as everyone tries to get a well over-due haircut!
 We do suggest that you go online and reserve your spot today to ensure you are able to get in when you want to, with the barber of your choice.

 I am out of product.
 How can I get more?

 You can reach out to our product manager Morgan (firstname.lastname@example.org) and she will do her best to work with you to get all your product needs!

 I’d like to support my barber during this shut down.
 How can I help?

 We are so grateful for the outpouring of support we have been blessed to receive during this quarantine.
 Our barbers are the heart and soul of Weldon and we’re so glad you think so, too.
 If you would like to support your barber in some way, please reach out via email to email@example.com!
 We would be happy to facilitate.

 Our talented Team Lead Sam is being featured on the Mitch Unfiltered podcast sharing at-home grooming tips and insights.
 Sam is a tenacious traveler, gifted Barber, devoted mother and wife currently working and residing in Spokane, WA with her husband and three children.

 Covid-19 Status Report

-Our team at Weldon Barber is committed to keeping our clients looking good, but also safe.
+Our team at Weldon Barber is committed to keeping our clients looking good with grooming tips to get you through quarantine, but also safe.
 As we are a direct contact business, it is our responsibility to take all precautions for the safety of our community, clients and team members.